yehia67/documentation/the-tangle/0.1/concepts/the-coordinator.md

 The Coordinator can sign and send one signed bundle for each leaf in its Merkle tree.

 In this example, we have four leaves, which each represent one of the Coordinator's public/private key pairs.
-These key pairs are created in advance.
+These key pairs are created in advance and used to calculate the the Coordinator's address.
 The total number of key pairs in a Merkle tree depends on its depth in this formula: 2<sup>depth</sup>.
 In this example, the Merkle tree's depth is 2.

 :::info:
 On the Mainnet, the Coordinator's Merkle tree has a depth of 23.
 So, the Coordinator has 2<sup>23</sup> (8,388,608) public/private key pairs and can send the same number of milestones.